Call4Cloud | MMP-C | Autopilot | Device Preparation

 After firing off the PowerShell command, you will need to get back the status:200

-At this moment, the scheduled task to enroll the device into MMP-C will be created!
-With the status 200, we need to make sure that we are switching back the enrollment type to how it was previously configured; otherwise, you will end up in a world of pain and enrollment errors!
+When kicking off the localmdm PowerShell command, the scheduled task to enroll the device into MMP-C will be created!
+With the status 200, we need to ensure that we are switching back the enrollment type to how it was previously configured; otherwise, you will end up in a world of pain and enrollment errors!

 I was wondering if Intune had the same feeling.
 So I opened the Intune portal and looked up the device, only to notice every required setting was marked as “succeeded”